ShadowEmperorYT/mcggRen232/README.md

 4. Goto https://wakemydyno.com Enter the website and click on submit.

 5. Done!

+6. Join my discord server if you want to - http://discord.link/Beastsmp

 <h1> Notice </h1>
 The total ram of a free dyno is limited to 1024 mb.<br>